Share to: share facebook share twitter share wa share telegram print page

 Internet in Kazakhstan

 The Internet in Kazakhstan (ccTLD: .kz) is growing rapidly.
 Between 2001 and 2005, the number of Internet users increased from 200,000 to 1 million.
 By 2007, Kazakhstan reported Internet penetration levels of 8.5 percent, rising to 12.4 percent in 2008 and 34.3% in 2010.[1]
 By 2013, Kazakhstani officials reported Internet penetration levels of 62.2 percent, with about 10 million users.[2]
 There are five first-tier ISPs with international Internet connections and approximately 100 second-tier ISPs that are purchasing Internet traffic from the first-tier ISPs.
-As of 2019, more than 75% of Kazakhstan's population have access to the internet, a figure well ahead of any other country in Central Asia.[3]
+As of 2019, more than 75% of Kazakhstan's population has access to the internet, a figure well ahead of any other country in Central Asia.[3]
 The Internet consumption in the country rose from 356 PB in 2018 to 1,000 PB in 2022.[4]

 As of 2021 Kazakhstan is currently rated "not free" by Freedom House's Freedom on the Net report.